 While design and functionality of a website are now straightforward, communicating a persuasive message that gives someone a clear reason they should choose your massage therapy services is not.

 Many small business websites suffer from messaging problems.
-In fact, they often fail to clearly convey where the business is, how to contact them, or even state exactly what they do.
+In fact, like we said, they often fail to clearly convey where the business is, how to contact them, or even state exactly what they do.

 The most important thing you need to do for your massage therapy marketing is develop a crisp value proposition.
 This a statement that keys in on what you do to solve your client’s problem, how you’re unique, and why someone should choose you instead of another massage therapist.
 For example:

 This simple statement states what the offer is, how it can solve my pain problems as an athlete, and that this massage therapist specializes in sports massage.